 This four-day course covers techniques for setting up intercept and jamming links for Electronic Warfare (EW) against ground to ground enemy communication signals, UAV command and data links, cell phone links and weapon control links (including IEDs).

 It starts with a discussion of the one-way communication link, then covers the important propagation modes for communication band EW, modern signal modulations, and the techniques for predicting intercept and jamming performance as a function of the tactical geometry and local terrain.
 Finally, it provides step by step procedures for setting up intercept and jamming links against enemy tactical communications.
 All skills taught are reinforced by carefully structured hands-on in-class problems.
-Attendees receive the textbook , EW 103, by the instructor along with a 250-page handbook.
+Attendees receive the textbook EW 103 by the instructor and the EW Pocket Guide, along with a full set of course notes.

 David Adamy holds BSEE and MSEE degrees, both with communication theory majors.
 He has over 45 years experience as an engineer and manager in the development of electronic warfare and related systems.
 He has published over 200 articles on electronic warfare and communications theory related subjects, including a popular monthly tutorial section in the Journal of Electronic Defense.
 He has ten books in print.
 He consults to various military organizations and teaches electronic warfare and communication theory short courses all over the world.

 Contact this instructor (please mention course name in the subject line)

 Technical, Operational or Management EW professionals who need to understand radio communication, intercept, and jamming concepts and practice.
 There are no prerequisites, no math beyond algebra will be required and all concepts are described in physical rather than mathematical terms.

 What You Will Learn:

 - Understand the nature of tactical battlefield communication

 - Recognize and understand the principle of operation of important types of antennas and receivers

 - Calculate communication link performance